gamemann/Packet-Sequence/README.md

         # UDP header options.
         udp:
             # The source port.
-If 0, the program will generate a random port between 1 and 65535.
+If 0, the program will generate a random number between 1 and 65535.
             srcport: 0

             # The destination port.
-If 0, the program will generate a random port between 1 and 65535.
+If 0, the program will generate a random number between 1 and 65535.
             dstport: 0

         # TCP header options.
         tcp:
             # The source port.
-If 0, the program will generate a random port between 1 and 65535.
+If 0, the program will generate a random number between 1 and 65535.
             srcport: 0

             # The destination port.
-If 0, the program will generate a random port between 1 and 65535.
+If 0, the program will generate a random number between 1 and 65535.
             dstport: 0

             # If true, will set the TCP SYN flag.